 This clarification exposes the basic misunderstanding about ecological and system-based approaches, despite the references to such in the introduction to the document.
-Ecological mean multi-level action, not just hoping that front line educators will take up the challenge despite all of the other demands of their jobs.
+Ecological mean multi-level action, not just "training and hoping" that front line educators will take up the challenge despite all of the other demands of their jobs.
 The document is void of suggestions for education ministries, school boards or other agencies.
 If we are using a systems approach, then discuss the entire system, not just the front line.

 Further, the document notes that there isn’t yet a defined “prevention worker” or “professional” designation or training path for individuals whose work involves the prevention of substance abuse.
 We also know that very few, if any schools, have substance abuse prevention committees and that if there are school health committees in schools, they are likely supported by nurses and are more than likely focused on nutrition, physical activity and similar issues.